-Each subsequent session will last 45-60 minutes.
+Each subsequent session will last about 45 minutes.
 I’ll ask you for feedback on how you have been feeling so we can assess how the treatment is going.
 I’ll always feel your pulses at each wrist and look at your tongue before treatment.

 What does it feel like?